Updated March 18, 2023

 SELECT * FROM CUSTOMER WHERE STATE='Punjab' OR STATE='UP';

-In the case of the OR keyword, we can see from the above result that in case of any of the given conditions are true, that gets included in the result set.
+In the case of the OR keyword, we can see from the above result that if any of the given conditions are true, that gets included in the result set.

-The keyword NOT is used with a WHERE clause to include the rows in the result set where a condition is not true.
+The keyword NOT uses a WHERE clause to include the rows in the result set where a condition is not true.

 We can use the NOT keyword in the below query to not include the rows from the state Punjab as below.